byamada64/cloud-infrastructure-labs/README.md

 ## Lab Scope Note

 - These builds were intentionally scoped for sandbox and testing purposes.
-Many of the same core concepts and deployment patterns can be applied in production environments, with final designs tailored to business requirements, security standards, scalability needs, and organizational governance.
+Core concepts and deployment patterns can be applied in production environments, with final designs tailored to business requirements, security controls, scalability needs, and organizational governance.

 ## About This Repo